jbaron/cats/README.md

 - Normal editing features you expect of an editor, like folding, indentation (see also help => keyboard shortcuts to see a list).

 - Running your application from within IDE and using the WebKit debugger to debug.

+- Fast and lightweight, so it runs fine on older hardware.

 - Theming: